second-state/SOLL/doc/guides/DevGuide.md

 }
 ```

-- You can check the contract deployed was success by getCode(contract address)
+- You can check the contract deployed was succeeded by getCode(contract address)

 ```javascript
 (RPC host) $ cmt.getCode("0x9e05b78ea853a4b093694645561c4bfc953a6f62")